What is the 60% tax trap and how can you legally avoid it?

 This article explores what the 60% tax trap is, how it works and ways you can legally reduce your tax bill.

 Most people in England, Wales and Northern Ireland pay tax at the standard rates of 20%, 40% or 45% (or no tax), depending on income.
-However, some end up paying 60%.
+However, some high earners end up paying 60%.
 Before we discuss this further, it’s worth flagging that Scotland has different tax bands.

 The 60% tax rate isn’t an official tax band, but if you’re a higher-rate taxpayer, you may pay this eye-watering rate on your earnings.